 Times and trends change and forensic investigators and analysts need to change with them.
 The new FOR518: Mac Forensic Analysis course provides the tools and techniques necessary to take on any Mac case without hesitation.
 The intense hands-on forensic analysis skills taught in the course will enable Windows-based investigators to broaden their analysis capabilities and have the confidence and knowledge to comfortably analyze any Mac or iOS system.

-This malware analysis course prepares forensic investigators, incident responders and IT administrators to reverse-engineer malicious software using practical tools and techniques.
+This popular malware analysis course prepares forensic investigators, incident responders, security engineers and IT administrators to examine malicious software using practical tools and techniques.